adessoTurkey-dotNET/NexusAop/README.md

 2. <b>Method Interruption:</b> <br />
 Leverage the NextAsync() method to interrupt the execution of a method and perform specific actions before allowing the method to continue.
 This allows for dynamic and context-aware behavior in your applications.
 3. <b>Result Retrieval:</b> <br />
-Utilize the SetResultAsync() method to retrieve the result of the related method.
+Utilize the ExecuteAndGetResultAsync() method to retrieve the result of the related method.
 This feature is particularly useful when you need to capture and manipulate the output of a method in a controlled manner.
 4. <b>Custom Attributes:</b> <br />
 Easily create and apply custom attributes to your methods, enabling a clean and declarative way to define aspects.
 Custom attributes in NexusAop serve as the building blocks for weaving cross-cutting concerns into your application.
 5. <b>.NET 5.0 Compatibility:</b> <br />